 The Grotesque was featured on CycleEXIF.
 2013, Providence, RI.

 Puch Magnum: My take on a 1981 Puch Magnum moped.
 Tank is off a Honda SS50, which was never sold in North America.
 The Headlamp is a kerosene lamp off of a Ford Model T, which I electrified.
-Also new forks and disk brakes from a Yamaha YZ80, rear suspension, cables, brakes, and a set of 2.75 inch michelin gazelle tires.
-Temporary wool blanket seat from New Zealand.
+Also new forks and disk brakes from a Yamaha YZ80, custom oil bottle cage, new seat, chopped frame, repurposed turn-signal taillight, new rear suspension, and a set of 2.75 inch michelin gazelle tires.
 Still a work in progress.
-Photographs by my friend Sam Waxman.
-Ongoing, Providence, RI & Waltham, MA.
+The good photographs by my friend Sam Waxman.
+Ongoing, Providence, RI & Boston, MA.

 Halcyon: A Rebuild of Halcyon, a 1959 "Nevins 40" Centerboard Yawl, designed by Olin Stephens and built by the H.B.
 Nevins Boatyard, City Island, NY done at at Gannon & Benjamin.
 I personally was involved in fairing the cabin house, making the brow trim, fairing the topsides and painting the topsides and bottom, replacing the toe rails and combing, restoring the chain plate along with much interior finish work.
 2014-2015, Vineyard Haven, MA.